dchowitz/slire/README.md

 Data access adapters are valuable when you need:

-- **Multi-repository operations**: Coordinating data from multiple sources (`getReimbursementData` fetches from both expense and user repos)
+- Multi-repository operations: Coordinating data from multiple sources (`getReimbursementData` fetches from both expense and user repos)
-- **Domain-specific validation**: Encapsulating business rules (`expense.status !== 'approved'` check)
+- Domain-specific validation: Encapsulating business rules (`expense.status !== 'approved'` check)
-- **Complex error handling**: Standardizing error responses across different failure scenarios
+- Complex error handling: Standardizing error responses across different failure scenarios
-- **Transaction coordination**: Managing atomic operations across multiple repositories
+- Transaction coordination: Managing atomic operations across multiple repositories
-- **Data transformation**: Converting repository results into domain-specific shapes
+- Data transformation: Converting repository results into domain-specific shapes
-- **Consistent patterns**: Ensuring uniform approach to similar operations across your codebase
+- Consistent patterns: Ensuring uniform approach to similar operations across your codebase

 Skip adapters for:

-- **Simple CRUD operations**: Direct repository calls like `repo.getById(id)` don't need wrapping
+- Simple CRUD operations: Direct repository calls like `repo.getById(id)` don't need wrapping
-- **Single-repository operations**: When business logic only touches one repository
+- Single-repository operations: When business logic only touches one repository
-- **1:1 mappings**: When repository methods already match your domain needs perfectly
+- 1:1 mappings: When repository methods already match your domain needs perfectly
-- **Read-only operations**: Simple data fetching that doesn't require transformation or validation
+- Read-only operations: Simple data fetching that doesn't require transformation or validation

-The key principle: **add adapters when they provide real value** through coordination, validation, transformation, or domain-specific logic.
+The key principle: add adapters when they provide real value through coordination, validation, transformation, or domain-specific logic.
 Avoid them for simple pass-through operations where they just add indirection without benefit.

 **Finding the right boundary**: Deciding what belongs in business logic versus what belongs in the adapter can be challenging.
 Consider `expense.status !== 'approved'` - is this a data access concern (filtering) or business logic (validation)?
 There's no universal answer.
 Generally:

-- **Put in adapters**: Data fetching patterns, cross-repository coordination, technical constraints (`status !== 'approved'` as a data filter)
+- Put in adapters: Data fetching patterns, cross-repository coordination, technical constraints (`status !== 'approved'` as a data filter)
-- **Put in business logic**: Domain rules, calculations, business decisions (`canBeReimbursed(expense, user)` as a business rule)
+- Put in business logic: Domain rules, calculations, business decisions (`canBeReimbursed(expense, user)` as a business rule)
-- **Gray areas**: Use your judgment based on team conventions and whether the logic is more about "how to get data" vs "what to do with data"
+- Gray areas: Use your judgment based on team conventions and whether the logic is more about "how to get data" vs "what to do with data"

 Don't over-optimize these boundaries initially.
 Start with what feels natural, and refactor when patterns emerge or testing becomes difficult.